-(during this period) know the difference between following the Lord vs an apostate church: since we are told that they "follow the Lamb" wherever He goes: Rev. 7:3 and 14:4.
+(during this period) know the difference between following the Lord vs an apostate church: simply because they they "follow the Lamb" wherever He goes: Rev. 7:3 and 14:4.
 We can also say that all other true Church members will be with Him as well when He comes, and be with Him where He is: I Thes.
 4:17; John 14:1-3; 17:24. also that the Bible issues STERN Warnings for those who teach things that are false.
 Especially when doing so in a "Thus saith the

 See Jer.
 23:13-22 and Ezek.
 13:1-23.